edgelesssys/marblerun/BUILD.md

 }
 ```

-Save it in a file called `manifest.json` and upload it to the coordinator with curl in another terminal:
+Save it in a file called `manifest.json` and upload it to the Coordinator with curl in another terminal:

 ```bash
 curl -k --data-binary @manifest.json https://localhost:4433/manifest
 ```

-### Run the marbles
+### Run the Marbles

 Run a simple application.